rwth-acis/i5-Toolkit-for-Unity/README.md

 This command just pulls the latest version which is available at that time.
 To update to the newest current version, remove the package again and re-download it.

-### Alternative 4: Import using the OpenUPM command line interface (Unity 2018.3 or later)
+### Alternative 4: Import using the OpenUPM command line interface

 Documentation about the OpenUPM CLI can be found [here](https://openupm.com/docs/getting-started.html#installing-openupm-cli).